Maquis du Haut-du-Bois: Creation of the maquis

 The only weapons deliveries were where the "Jedburghs" were parachuted under Operation Jedburgh.
 These last "Jeds" were groups of three men: A British liaison officer, a French officer and an English non-commissioned officer, charged with radio links.
 Parachuted from mid-August 1944, their missions were to support or coordinate and encourage FFI operations.
 It was in this fashion that a French-British mission composed of British Major Oliver Brown, French Captain René Karrière, and English radio Sergeant Schmich was parachuted in near Rambervillers.
 Hubert Hocquaux went to look for them on foot and led them through the woodland before leaving them secretly in the mill of his cousine Marcel Hocquaux on the evening of 31 August 1944.

 After the parachutists set up in Hocquaux' mill, Captain Karrière made immediate contact with the liberators.
 Thence he pursued his activities coordinating FFI operations and linking up with the Americans.
 Major Brown did the same from the farm where he had been hidden for several days.
 The third member of the team, Radio-Sergeant Schmith, was already with the Americans, at the house of Gustave Mathieu at Chaud Côté.
-At the times of the Maquis' attack he had gone to this place to pursue his duties of contacting London by radio in a more secure environment.
+At the time of the maquis' attack he had gone to the house to contact London by radio in a more secure environment.
 While he was hidden in the house's attic, Germans, not knowing he was there, entered the farm to dump their supplies.
 Despite the danger, the Mathieu family took charge of helping him get away to the forest, all the time continuing to provide him with food.

-The resistance fighters acted from their various bases: the Hocquaux mill, Idoux's café du Cinéma and Pierrat the tinsmiths put themselves immediately at the disposal of the liberators to serve as guides.
+The resistance fighters acted from their various bases: the Hocquaux mill, Idoux's café du Cinéma, and Pierrat the tinsmith's, put themselves immediately at the disposal of the liberators to serve as guides.

 During the night of 8–9 September 1944, a second parachute drop with the same code and personal message as the first, brought 150 grenades, 11 Sten automatic pistols, 9 rifles, 250 individual dressings and some clothing.
 This, however, was not enough to arm the whole FFI.
 More and more escapees from the Service du Travail Obligatoire were arriving from Éloyes and neighbouring communes; some were in fairly well-armed units such as the Golbey group and the "thirty" from the Val-d'Ajol.
-The operatives surpassed 300 men; the new head of the Maquis, Henri Perrin d'Épinal, known as "Achille", decided to send home a certain number of them who had no weapons.
+The operatives surpassed 300 men; the new head of the maquis, Henri Perrin d'Épinal, known as "Achille", decided to send home a certain number of them who had no weapons.